-These awards are open to all faculty with a rank of instructor or higher across the Atrium Health Enterprise including Atrium Health, Atrium Health Navicent, and Wake Forest Baptist Health, including Wake Forest University School of Medicine.
-Wake Forest University faculty and all CTSI affiliated institutions with a Wake Forest co-investigator are also invited to apply.
+These awards are open to investigators with faculty rank across the Southeast region of Advocate Health.
+This includes Atrium Health, Atrium Health Navicent, and Atrium Health Wake Forest Baptist, including Wake Forest University School of Medicine.
+Wake Forest University (Reynolda Campus) faculty and all CTSI affiliated institutions with a Wake Forest co-investigator are also invited to apply.